nais/doc/observability/tracing/README.md

 ![Illustration of envoy-based tracing](envoy-tracing.png)

-If envoy-based tracing covers your needs, this is the recommended approach to tracing.
+This allows you to get up and running quickly with distributed tracing with relatively minimal changes needed to your code.
 All you need to do is copy the [appropriate headers](#trace-headers) from incoming requests to any outgoing it may cause, and istio-proxy and Jaeger does the rest for you.

+Loading a React page which issues hundreds of API calls generates a trace like this:

 ![Example trace of a sosialhjelp-modia page load](example-trace.png)

-This allows you to get up and running quickly with distributed tracing with relatively minimal changes needed to your code.
+If envoy-based tracing covers your needs, this is the recommended approach to tracing.
-This approach does have some limitations; if you need to attach debug context or to create spans even inside a single node process, see [Direct submission](#direct-submission).
+But the approach does have some limitations; if you need to attach debug context or to create spans even inside a single node process, see [Direct submission](#direct-submission).

 ### NAIS configuration